 Herds are scattered throughout the Northwestern U.S. and the Northwest Territory of Canada

-- Despite their size, bison can run more than 30 mph.
+- Despite their size, bison can run up to 35 mph.

 - The oldest living captive bison was 33 years old.
 Typically, bison live up to 20 years old.